zengersoong/50.005----Computational-Data-Science/README.md

 5. Assocation rules are ranked by their associated confidence score
 #### Clustering
 1. Using K-means with and without normalisation
-2. Observing the effects of the SSE values (Normalized vs non-normalized)
+2. Observing the effects on the SSE values (Normalized vs non-normalized)